This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy premises are suitable for the services provided and the team maintains them to a high standard.
-The pharmacy has a private consultation room where people can have confidential conversations with a pharmacy team member.
+The pharmacy premises are suitable for the services it provides.
+They are clean, secure, and well maintained.
+And the pharmacy has a suitable, sound‐proofed room where people can have private conversations with the pharmacy's team members.

 Principle 4.
 Services, including medicines management